 Between 2014 and 2018, the income of the poorest 5% in Brazil fell by 39%.
 Consequently, the number of people under the extreme poverty line increased by 71.8% in this period – adding 3.4 million people in this group.
 This rise in extreme poverty occurred due to a harsh economic recession and cuts in the Bolsa Família Program (BFP or Family Grant).
 In the latter's case, first because of a reduction in the value of the benefit in real terms since it was not corrected according to the inflation in 2015 (a year in which inflation reached 10%) and somewhat in 2017 (when inflation was already under control).
 Second, because of a cutback in the number of beneficiaries.
-It is estimated that at least 900,000 families were removed from the BFP in 2019, thus creating an annual line of 500,000 families who should be covered by the program but are still waiting for a chance to receive its benefits.
+In net terms, around 1.1 million families were removed from the BFP between May 2019 and January 2020, thus creating an annual line of 500,000 families who should be covered by the program but are still waiting for a chance to receive its benefits.
 Other estimates suggest that at least one million families were waiting to enter in the BFP in 2019.

 Therefore, the main Brazilian policy tool to fight poverty diminished during the economic crisis initiated at the end of 2014, which led to a loss of well-being and to an increase in the number of Brazilians facing extreme social vulnerability.

-The Bolsa Família Program is a conditional cash transfer to alleviate poverty that covers one-fifth of the Brazilian population (around 40 million people).
+The Bolsa Família Program is a conditional cash transfer to alleviate poverty that covers today one-fifth of the Brazilian population (around 40 million people).
 Targeted on the poorest families and children who live below the lines of poverty and extreme poverty stipulated by the government, the benefit is withdrawn by the mothers and/or women in the family (90% of the cases) using a magnetic card.
-The eligibility threshold for the basic benefit, today fixed at R$89 per person, is similar to the lowest poverty line appointed by the Millennium Goals (US$ 1.25 per day adjusted by parity purchasing power – which was used as inspiration during the implementation of the Bolsa Família in 2003).
+The eligibility threshold for the basic benefit, today fixed at R$89 per person, is similar to the lowest poverty line appointed by the Millennium Goals (US$ 1.25 per day adjusted by parity purchasing power), which was used as inspiration for the implementation of an official poverty line and the Bolsa Família's benefit criteria in 2011.
 The program’s cost is only 0.4% of the GDP, a tiny value if compared to the BFP’s impacts on the life of the poorest Brazilians and on the Brazilian economy as a whole.
 For example, for each R$1 spent on the program, R$1.78 is generated in the Brazilian economy.
 This implies that each real spent on the BFP impacts three times more the GDP than social security benefits and 50% more than the BPC - another Brazilian cash transfer policy focused on the poor.

 In order to estimate the impacts of the BFP, such as assessing how it directly affects poverty or even the size of the program, first you have to solve a complex puzzle.
 In the last 5 years, there were changes on household surveys (mainly due to the substitution of PNAD by PNADC), in addition to changes on how the government make available the official data related to the program - given the transformation of the Ministry of Social Development into the Ministry of Citizenship.
 The household surveys are of fundamental importance to assess many dimensions of the program, to connect them and to compare the results with the data obtained through administrative registries of the program.